Mike Wheeler (Stranger Things): Season 1

-Later, while looking for Eleven, Mike and Dustin are attacked by Troy and James in retribution for the incident at the assembly.
-Troy grabs Dustin and threatens to maim him if Mike doesn't jump off a nearby cliff.
-To the bullies' surprise and Dustin's horror, Mike jumps; however, he is saved and pulled to safety by an unseen force, which is revealed to be Eleven.
-After injuring the bullies and forcing them to flee, Eleven apologizes to Mike and Dustin, who reassure her and reaffirm their friendship.

-The group eventually build a makeshift sensory deprivation tank at Hawkins Middle School to allow Eleven to amplify her powers to find Will.
-While at the school, Mike asks Eleven to a school dance, and the two share their first kiss.
-Soon after, government forces enter the school and attempt to recapture Eleven.
-After subduing the agents, Eleven focuses her attention on the entity responsible for Will's disappearance, a monstrous creature nicknamed the "Demogorgon".
-She telekinetically holds the Demogorgon to a wall and expends the last of her energy to annihilate it, making both her and the creature disappear.
-Mike and his friends call for Eleven, but to no avail.
-This leads them to believe that she is truly gone; this particularly affects Mike, who longs to see Eleven once again.
+After learning about alternate dimensions from their science teacher, the boys attempt to locate the Upside Down, but Eleven prevents them from approaching Hawkins National Laboratory and eventually flees after injuring Lucas during a confrontation.
+Mike later proves his loyalty by jumping off a cliff to save Dustin from bullies, surviving only because Eleven uses her powers to rescue him.
+The group ultimately builds a makeshift sensory deprivation tank to help Eleven locate Will.
+During this time, Mike asks Eleven to a school dance and shares his first kiss with her.
+When government agents arrive to reclaim Eleven, she sacrifices herself to destroy the Demogorgon, disappearing in the process.
+Believing Eleven to be dead, Mike is left deeply affected by her loss.

 Season 2

 Dustin and Lucas become infatuated with new student Maxine "Max" Mayfield (Sadie Sink) and attempt to get her to join their group.
 Mike disagrees and abandons Dustin, Lucas, and Max on Halloween Night.
 The next day at school, Dustin reveals the new creature he discovered which he calls D'Artagnan.
 After seeing the creature, Will confides to Mike that the creature is from the Upside Down.
-At the same time as Mike confronts his feelings towards Max, Will undergoes an episode where he is possessed by "the Mind Flayer."
-Mike and Will witness Hawkins Lab agents torching parts of the Upside-Down from underground tunnels, causing Will to begin screaming and convulsing on the ground.
+At the same time as Mike confronts his feelings towards Max, Will undergoes an episode where he is possessed by "the Mind Flayer".
+Mike and Will witness Hawkins Lab agents torching parts of the Upside Down from underground tunnels, causing Will to begin screaming and convulsing on the ground.
 Will is then taken to Hawkins Lab so he can be treated.
-After they escape Demodogs at Hawkins Lab, they reunite with Dustin, Lucas, Max, Nancy, Will's brother Jonathan (Charlie Heaton) and Nancy's ex-boyfriend Steve Harrington (Joe Keery).
+After they escape adolescent Demogorgons at Hawkins Lab, they reunite with Dustin, Lucas, Max, Nancy, Will's brother Jonathan (Charlie Heaton) and Nancy's ex-boyfriend Steve Harrington (Joe Keery).

-The Byers house is surrounded by Demodogs and Eleven arrives and eradicates them.
+The Byers house is surrounded by young Demogorgons and Eleven arrives and eradicates them.
 Mike is relieved that Eleven is alive.
 She leaves to close the gate at Hawkins Lab.
 The group enter the tunnels and douse the hub with gasoline.
 Months after Eleven closes the gate to the Upside Down, Mike attends the school Snow Ball with Eleven, leading to the two sharing a dance and a kiss.